Do you want to add schema markup to your WordPress website?

-You can use schema markup to get all kinds of rich snippets in Google, including:
+You can use these WordPress plugins to get all kinds of rich snippets in Google, including:

 - Star ratings